dschinkel/tic-tac-toe/README.md

-This is the coding challenge I took that got accepted before coming an 8th Lighter.

 ### To Play the game:
 - `yarn` to install npm modules
 - then `yarn start` to start a new game